Set up Confluence Cloud

 Resolved comments — If the page had inline comments that were resolved, you can see how many there are, and selecting this item displays all the comments that were resolved, who resolved them, and provides the ability to reopen the comment.

-Revert to last published version — Lets you close the page and discard any changes that were made since the last published version.
+Revert to previous version — Lets you close the page and discard any changes that were made since the last published version.

-You can also open the Publish with version comment pop-up using a keyboard shortcut!
+You can also open the Publish or Update modal anytime using a keyboard shortcut!

 Mac — command + Shift + Enter